Stick-slip in a stack: how slip dissonance reveals aging: Experiments

 Finally, we combine \cref{eq:mu_a_DR,eq:DR_DF_multi} to obtain the sought relation between $\Delta \mu_a$ and $\Delta F$:

 We have thereby disentangled the friction properties of the interface from the kinematics of the lever.
 Using \cref{eq:mu_a}, we can now obtain a measure of the stick-slip amplitude of the interfaces $\Delta \mu_a$, extracted directly from the global force $\Delta F$.
-The measurement of $\Delta R_i$ is used only to identify the slipping interface $a$.
+The position measurements $R_i$ are used only to identify the slipping interface $a$.

+The lever kinematics introduces a strong coupling between the interfaces.
+Via \cref{eq:mu_a_def,eq:slip}, a slip on an interface $a$ will induce drops of friction coefficient $\mu_i$ on all the other interfaces, even if no slip occurs on them.

-\paragraph{The central experimental result.} Next, we assess the effect of having multiple sheared interfaces on their frictional properties. \cref{fig:4} shows the probability distributions $P(\Delta \mu_a)$ associated with the different sliding interfaces $a$ (different panels) and the increasing number of total active interfaces $n$ (different colors).
-Each interface is compared to its response when sliding individually ($n=1$ in black, see SI "Individual sliding" for experimental protocol).
-For all the interfaces, the stack of slabs exhibits significantly enriched statistics when compared to a single sliding layer ($n=1$).
-For stacks with increasing $n$, the location of the peak of $P(\Delta \mu_a)$ shifts to lower values of $\Delta \mu_a$.
-Moreover, the respective distributions become broader and secondary peaks emerge.
-These experimental results contrast the numerical predictions reported above (\cref{fig:2c}), where $\Delta \mu_a$ was independent of $n$.
+\textit{Central experimental result.} Next, we assess the effect of having multiple sheared interfaces on their frictional properties. \cref{fig:4} shows the probability distributions $P(\Delta \mu_a)$ associated with the different sliding interfaces $a$ (different panels) and the increasing number of total active interfaces $n$ (different colors).
+Each interface is compared to its response when sliding individually ($n = 1$ in black, see \cref{sec:SI:individual} for experimental protocol).
+For all the interfaces, the stacks exhibit significantly enriched statistics when compared to a single sliding layer ($n = 1$), in contrast to the numerical predictions reported above (\cref{fig:2c}) where $\Delta\mu_a$ was independent of $n$.
+With increasing $n$, the location of the major peak of $P(\Delta \mu_a)$ shifts to lower values of $\Delta \mu_a$ and the respective distributions become broader as secondary peaks emerge.